JanusGraph/janusgraph/docs/development.md

 - Documentation typo or small documentation addition
 - Addition of a new test case
-- Merging approved fixes into an upstream branch
+- Backporting approved changes into other release branches

 Any commit that is made following CTR shall include the fact that it is a CTR in the commit comments.
 Community members who wish to review CTRs